act-rules/act-rules.github.io/_rules/document-has-headings-for-non-repeated-content-047fe0.md

 ---
 id: 047fe0
-name: Document has heading for the main area of content
+name: Document has heading for non-repeated content
 rule_type: atomic
 description: |
-  This rule checks that the non-repeated content starts with a heading
+  This rule checks that the non-repeated content contains with a heading
 accessibility_requirements:
   wcag-technique:H69: # Providing heading elements at the beginning of each section of content
     forConformance: false